 Is Selling My Business Like Selling My House?

-While Selling a Business is often compared to selling Real Estate, this comparison is not accurate on multiple levels.
+Selling a business is often compared to selling real estate.
+However, this comparison is not accurate on multiple levels.

-- Confidentiality: When selling real estate, signs and advertising shout out “This Home is For Sale”.
-In the current DFW Real Estate market, homes are sold well within a 30 day window.
-The sale of a business is highly confidential.
+- Confidentiality: When selling real estate, signs and advertising practically shout, “This Home is For Sale.”
+In the current DFW Real Estate market, homes are sold well within a 30-day window.
+However, the sale of a business is highly confidential.
 Buyers must be carefully screened before they are allowed to sign the Confidentiality Agreement required to provide the Buyer the name, location, and summary financial information on the business.

 - Uniqueness: While most houses are in a neighborhood primarily have the same square footage and floor plan, that anyone could live in.
 No two businesses are alike.
 You business has a unique culture: the employees, the customers, the products and services offered, and how you stand behind them separates your business from all others.
 Thus, it takes time to find just the right buyer to continue your Legacy of Success.

 - Financing: Banks love Real Estate.
-It is a tangible asset that strengths their balance sheet, and can be easily resold within percentage points of the asking price.
+It is a tangible asset that strengthens their balance sheet, and easily resold within percentage points of the asking price.
 Financing a business is another matter.
-Most of the value of business is intangible and specialized lenders need to be utilized to finance the sale of a business.
+Most of the value of business is intangible and specialized lenders are necessary to finance the sale of a business.